sophi-li/OKRs-self-learning/README.md

 8. Reflect monthly and adjust OKRs as needed throughout the quarter.
 OKRs are not set in stone!
 9. Do a retrospective at the end of the quarter to apply learning to your next set of OKRs.

-## Online (Comprehensive) Curriculum for a Strong Programming Foundation
+## Online Curriculum for a Broad Programming Foundation
 - [FreeCodeCamp](https://www.freecodecamp.org/)
 - [Codecademy](https://www.codecademy.com/)
 - [The Odin Project](https://www.theodinproject.com/about)